+On the other hand, it is difficult to ignore our strong intuition that some activities possess higher value than others, and that engaging with them thus makes these moments worthier.
 This intuition may be related to the moral centers of gravity of our culture.
-Surely, even if we believe in freedom of the individual and equality among all people and their choices, this belief by itself and everything it involves (i.e. the preferred political structure of a liberal democracy, the preferred philosophical-ideological canon, the preferred literature, the preferred science, history, art, architecture, the character of the modern metropolis, the preferred relations between the authorities and the individual, the preferred way of life and so forth) is rich with content and activities that are closer to the spirit of a liberal culture than other content and activities.
+Surely, even if we believe in freedom of the individual, autonomy and equality among all people and their choices, this belief by itself and everything it involves (i.e. the preferred political structure of a liberal democracy, the preferred philosophical-ideological canon, the preferred literature, the preferred science, history, art, architecture, the character of the modern metropolis, the preferred relations between the authorities and the individual, the preferred way of life and so forth) is rich with content and activities that are closer to the spirit of a liberal culture than other content and activities.
 They better correspond to its values than, say, bullfights and rhinoceros hunting.

 It is probably this hierarchy of values of the liberal tradition (which some liberals are repulsed by), which, on the other hand, is the source of the well-known fear of being dragged into relativism without standards in which “anything goes” and everything is equally legitimate (MacIntyre, 2007; Boghossian 2006).

 This idea of ranking the qualities of pleasure or happiness is familiar to us throughout the history of philosophy.
-Thus, for example, in the beginning of the tradition, Aristotle drew a distinction between different qualities of pleasure ().
+Thus, for example, in the beginning of the tradition, Aristotle drew a distinction between different qualities of pleasure (Aristotle, Nicomachean Ethics, book 10 sec.
+3, trans.
+1934,).
 A similar principle that distinguishes qualities of pleasure is found in Mill, who writes, for example, "…a beast's pleasures do not satisfy a human being's conception of happiness.
 Human beings have faculties more elevated than the animal appetites…" (Mill, 1864, 11).
 Matthew Arnold too distinguishes between different qualities of pleasure and happiness.
 In his treatise “Culture and Anarchy,” he calls for the creation of educational systems which will cultivate humanity so it will not deteriorate into an anarchy (Arnold, 1993; Meller, 2013; Aloni, Avisar, Hop, and Yogev, 2007).

 These three philosophers express the internal tension within the liberal tradition, which on the one hand believes in freedom and thus in the equality of all free choices, but on the other hand understands that not all free choices are of equal value.
 My idea of worthy leisure lies within this necessary inner tension.